 “Can we co-create a path that honors everyone’s needs?”

-If that’s not possible,
+If that’s not possible, then the practice becomes:

 “Can we release each other with clarity and care, without trying to force change or demand compromise that erodes anyone’s sovereignty?”